abrensch/brouter/docs/users/android_quickstart.md

 can only use `<...>/Android/media/btools.routingapp/` as base directory.
 The app-specific storage can be located on internal or external storage.

-On Android versions prior to 11 it is possible to read and write to other locations which is used for the _file interface_.
-For the _service interface_ access to other apps app-specific storage isn't required.

 ### Download routing segments